SuperrWu/Deep-Learning/Squence-Model/Self-Attention.md

 * SA can be used multiple times and independently in a model (for example, in Transformer, it is used 18 times; in Bert, it is used 12 times).
 However, AT is often used only once in a model, and serves to connect two components.

-* SA has no relationships with output, while AT has relationships with output (more details in https://github.com/SuperrWu/Deep-Learning/blob/main/Squence-Model/NLP.md)

 ## Compute single output b

 ![image](https://user-images.githubusercontent.com/94330800/144341422-a27f6745-0cdb-4632-8e2e-e53421e7ad7c.png)